triciaward/fast-api-template/README.md

 ## 🎯 Creating Your Own Project from This Template

-**This is a FastAPI template!** If you want to create your own project (let's say "MyAwesomeApp"), here's exactly how to do it:
+**This is a FastAPI template!** If you want to create your own project (let's say "My Awesome Project"), here's exactly how to do it:

 ### Step 1: Get the Template
 First, you need to get this template.
 You can either: